-The cost of TeamBuild 2020 is £450 pp and offers great value, as this includes all the resources needed to participate in the competition tasks, judges feedback and mentoring, with two-nights’ accommodation and all meals at the Lane End Conference Centre.
+The cost of TeamBuild 2021 is £450 pp and offers great value, as this includes all the resources needed to participate in the competition tasks, judges feedback and mentoring, with two-nights’ accommodation and all meals at the conference centre.

 You can apply as an individual or as a partial or complete team of up to 6 individuals from different professional backgrounds, from the same or different organisations.
 The TeamBuild administrators and Trustees can provide helpful advice by email about participating in the competition and assist with the formulation of your multi-disciplinary team.
 In your application form you should include a brief personal profile (max 100 words) and a statement of not more than 200 words, outlining your reasons for applying and what you would like to gain from participating in TeamBuild, either individually or collectively as a Team.

 TeamBuild organisers will assess the submitted application forms and from these select the participants and formulate the inter-disciplinary teams for the annual competition.
 The organisers may contact applicants with any queries and may propose changes to the submitted teams to ensure a wide range of professional backgrounds and skills are represented within each team.

-All applicants will be notified of the outcome of the selection process by 16th October 2020 and those selected invited to register for TeamBuild 2019 with pre-payment of the fee by 30th October 2020.
+All applicants will be notified of the outcome of the selection process and those selected invited to register for TeamBuild 2019 with pre-payment of the fee by 29th October 2021.
 Confirmation of successful registration and detailed information about the competition weekend will be issued on completion of this process.

 There are generally more applicants than there are spaces available, therefore selection to participate is a significant achievement.
 Early application is therefore highly recommended.